Jeanette Aw: 2015–2017: Best Actress and departure from Mediacorp

-Aw announced her departures from both Hype Records and Mediacorp in October 2017, saying it was time to move on.
+2018–present: Reinvention

+After departing from Hype Records and Mediacorp, Aw pursued other creative ventures, going into film production, culinary arts, opening a pastry shop, and a YouTube channel.
+For acting, she would pick roles that she felt would expand her range as an actor.

 In November 2018, Aw starred in Till We Meet Again, a drama serial produced by Wawa Pictures and her first drama since going solo.
 Aw played Tang Xin, the antagonist in the production, and suggested that it might be her final drama.
 Aw begun filming showbiz-themed drama After The Stars in July 2019.

+At the start of 2020, she was in Beijing filming Quiet Among Disquiet (在不安的世界安静地活) as part of the cast.
+Due to COVID-19 pandemic, she was forced to return to Singapore midway filming in February and completed filming only at the end of the year after arrangements were made to have her scenes completed in Singapore.
+She was invited by the director Xue Xiaolu to play the role of Meng Lu, despite only having met once three years before during a brand endorsement event.
+Xue could not find the perfect actress for the role through multiple auditions as she wanted someone with a Western flair as she envisioned Meng Lu as one.
+While the filming of Quiet was in limbo, she participated in the filming of The Ferryman: Legends of Nanyang (灵魂摆渡之南洋传说), an adaptation of the web series from China, Soul Ferry.
+The Ferryman was her first foray into the supernatural genre and the director allowed her the creativie control to improvise her role.
+The Ferryman was eventually released on iQIYI in August 2021.
+As of 2025, Quiet Among Disquiet remained unreleased, possibly due to fellow cast-mate, Darren Wang's ongoing legal issues.

+In 2025, Aw reprised her The Little Nyonya character, Yamamoto Yueniang in Emerald Hill - The Little Nyonya Story, the sequel of the 2008 series.
+In 2026, Aw took the lead for Highway To Somewhere (一路惊魂).

 Off-screen work

 Film production

 Aw is the founder of the production company Picturesque Films.
 In 2017, Aw wrote, directed, and produced The Last Entry, a short film inspired by her godmother's struggles with Alzheimer's disease.
 The film was selected from over 10,000 films submitted from more than 130 countries and regions around the world for the official competition of Tokyo's Short Shorts Film Festival & Asia 2018.
 Aw was also invited as one of three competing filmmakers to set a one-minute short of Tokyo as part of the Tokyo Cinema Ensemble project for screening at the Festival Awards Ceremony.
 The Last Entry eventually missed out on the top prize and eligibility for nomination at the 91st Academy Awards.

 Aw filmed a short film Senses in Takasaki, Japan in December 2018 – with a local and Japanese crew.
 The team in Japan, whom Aw got to know on the set of Ramen Teh, helped her with logistics and auditions in the country.